-MEATS AND POULTRY 2
+MEATS AND POULTRY 2 COOK-0089 | 6 credits

 Prerequisite: COOK-0010 Meats and Poultry 1

 This course expands on the skills and techniques previously developed and it introduces advanced techniques and procedures.
 Topics include understanding cuts of meat, classifications and wild meats.